a-nikolaev/wanderers/README.markdown

 ## Wanderers

-An open world adverture / dungeon crawling game.
+An open world adventure / dungeon crawling game.
 Although the final version is not ready yet, many of the characteristic features of the game are already implemented.

 [![](http://i.imgur.com/kCdu5qL.png)](http://i.imgur.com/RGIn9hn.png)